Check If You Can Make A Compensation Claim For A Minor Injury At Work

 a man holding his arm after suffering a minor injury at work

-Do I Need To Report A Minor Injury At Work?
+Do I Need To Report A Minor Injury In The Workplace?

 Examples Of Minor Injuries At Work